ScriptedSnark/half-life1_win32_722/README.md

 Now press `Build`  -> `Build X.dll` (or press `Shift+F8` hotkey).

+**NOTE: if you get ml.exe errors, install MASM 6.12 or newer right into your MSVC++ 4.2 (ml.exe should be inside `bin` directory or somewhere in PATH environment).**

-**WARNING: don't forget to set the Working Directory in the project properties, otherwise the engine may fail to load the GameDLL.**
+**WARNING: don't forget to set the Working Directory in the project properties, otherwise the engine may fail to load the GameDLL during debugging.**

 ## Required files for playing
 You will need the original data files from Half-Life 1 Net Test 1.